wesslen/BigDataPatent/README.md

 # Patent Project for Big Data for Competitive Advantage (DSBA 6140)

 ## Introduction
-This readme outlines the steps in Python to text mine Patents for 3M and seven competitors.
+This readme outlines the steps in Python to use topic modeling on US patents for 3M and seven competitors.

 There are five sections of the code: